Cube-OS/cubeOS/docs/tutorials/comms-service.rst

     - Downlink endpoints
     - Radio packet framing

-A more `in-depth example <https://github.com/kubos/kubos/tree/master/examples/serial-comms-service>`__ can be found in the Kubos repo.
+A more `in-depth example <https://github.com/cubeos/cubeos/tree/master/examples/serial-comms-service>`__ can be found in the CubeOS repo.

 Configuration
 -------------